4ms/stm32mp1-baremetal/examples/multicore/README.md

 startup messages scroll by in a terminal.

 ```
-ABC

-Core0: Running: flashing LED1
+Core0: Flashing an LED is hard work!
+I'm going to wake up Core1 to help.
+Core0: I'll handle flashing LED1, and tell Core1 to flash LED2...
 Core0: Starting Core1
-Core1: Running: flashing LED2
-You should see LED2 flashing twice as fast as LED1.
+Core1: Good morning, Core0!
+I'm happy to help, I can flash LED2 twice as fast as LED1!
 ```